 Monterrey: A gospel series was held for two weeks in the open air in a plaza.
 Gospel literature and invitations were delivered prior to the series, and many who passed by during the meetings received tracts as well.
 Anderson and Mariú Hernández, along with local believers, have begun evangelizing the main area of Juárez with Via magazines.

 Chihuahua: The assembly was very encouraged when two believers were baptized the last Sunday in October.
 A good number of friends and family heard the gospel preached that evening as well.
 A gospel series in the nearby city of Delicias commenced in November.

 Hermosillo: The assembly very much enjoyed ministry on the Minor Prophets given by Carl Knott (Seville, Spain).
 A good number of believers from the Obregón assembly were present for the three Saturday sessions.
 A young man, saved ten years ago, was received into fellowship in October, and two other young men obeyed the Lord in baptism.
 Prayers are appreciated for a Seed Sowers distribution taking place December 23-29, with a gospel series in the south of the city commencing January 1.
 A storefront has been rented for this purpose, trusting that God will work in this area.

-Guasave: Leonel Chávez, along with local brethren, visit a drug and alcohol center each week to preach the gospel.
+Guasave: Local brethren are visiting a drug and alcohol center each week to preach the gospel.

 Zapopan: The attendance at the Sunday School continues to be very encouraging.
 Around 25 adults are in the adult class, where they are learning truths concerning the local church.